Multi-period investment strategies under Cumulative Prospect Theory: The Model

 \section{The Model}

-We consider a financial market in which one can invest in one risk-free asset and one risky asset.
+We consider a financial market with two investment opportunities: one risk-free asset and one risky asset.
 The investment horizon is $[0,T],$ where $T$ is a finite deterministic positive constant.
-Let $t$ denote the time of investment which takes on discrete values $(t=0,1,...,T-1).$ The uncertain evolution of future evolution of risky assets's price is modelled on a probability space $(\Omega, \mathcal{F}_t, \mathcal{F}, P)$.
-The information set at the beginning of period $t$ is $\mathcal{F}_t.$ Let $r_t$ denote the return of the risk-free asset from the time $t$ to the time $t+1$, and let $x_t$ denote the return of the risky asset from the time $t-1$ to the time $t$.
-We assume that an investor has wealth $W_t$ at the time $t$ and that he/she invests the amount $v_t$ in the risky asset and all of remaining wealth $W_t-v_t$ in the risk-free asset.
-The investor's wealth $W_{t+1}$ at time $t+1$ is given by the self-financiang equation
+Let $t$ denote the time of investment which takes on discrete values $(t=0,1,...,T-1).$ The future evolution of risky assets's price is modelled on a probability space $(\Omega, \mathcal{F}_t, \mathcal{F}, P)$.
+The information set at the beginning of period $t$ is $\mathcal{F}_t.$ Let $r_t$ denote the return of the risk-free asset from time $t$ to time $t+1$, and let $x_t$ denote the return of the risky asset from time $t-1$ to time $t$.
+We assume that an investor has wealth $W_t$ at time $t$ and that he/she invests the amount $v_t$ in the risky asset and all of remaining wealth $W_t-v_t$ in the risk-free asset.
+The investor's wealth $W_{t+1}$ at time $t+1$ is given by the self-financing equation